Azure/enterprise-azure-policy-as-code/Docs/ci-cd-overview.md

 * CI/CD environment is not yet available.
 * Debugging the scripts from Visual Studio Code.

+Deployment scripts require permissions to the Azure environment and Microsoft Graph API.
+In a CI/CD scenario, App Registration (SPNs) are used to execute the scripts.
+These identities must be granted the necessay permissions as documented in [App Registrations Setup](./ci-cd-app-registrations.md).
+In a semi-automated scenario, the user executing the scripts must have the necessary permissions.
+The scripts will prompt for the necessary permissions.

 The image below shows the scripts and the roles required for their execution.
-To setup the SPNs and roles, see [Setup App Registrations](./ci-cd-app-registrations.md).

 * `Build-DeploymentPlans.ps1` requires `EPAC Resource Policy Reader` custom role on the root or pseudo-root management group and the Microsoft Graph permissions described below.
 * `Deploy-PolicyPlan.ps1` requires `Resource Policy Contributor` built-in role on the root or pseudo-root management group.
 Microsoft Graph permissions are not required.